top of page

 Having done these capsules for a few seasons now, I feel like I am well versed with the pros and cons of committing to a capsule wardrobe.

 Easily the top among many pros, is that a capsule wardrobe can help you build a deeper understanding of your wardrobe (and your sense of style) without going on a shopping spree.
-Another benefit is that the minimalist in me appreciates working with a limited set of options and this makes getting dressed fun and easy for me.
+Rather than keeping up with external trends and constantly buying new clothes, a capsule wardrobe can help identify clothes already in your wardrobe that you naturally gravitate toward and feel confident in.
+Another benefit is that the minimalist in me appreciates working with a limited set of options and this makes getting dressed simpler (and thus fun) for me.
+This is really coming in handy in the current scheme of things where I am prioritizing my non-creative work and music.
+Having a capsule wardrobe means I have more time to give to my work on a daily basis that I would otherwise be spending on deciding what to wear.
 A benefit that might be lost on most is that sticking to a capsule wardrobe will drastically reduce the time and energy you spend on clothing upkeep.
 Since I do all my housekeeping myself, this really makes life easy for me.

 Honestly, I haven't found many cons to a capsule wardrobe.
 But one that definitely cropped up is the challenge a capsule wardrobe presents in impromptu situations.
 For instance, you are invited for a wedding but have no appropriate picks.
 My solution has been to have 3 out of the 33 picks be wildcard options - where I don't initially pick something and allow myself to do so later if I need to.